 As with most careers in psychology, you will need to begin with a four year undergraduate degree.
 Take a variety of classes in criminal justice, sociology and psychology to get a feel for the concepts.

-Most graduate programs are two to four years in length, though some doctoral programs have taken longer.
-One must complete a Master of Arts (MA) or Master of Science (MS) degree before taking the next step toward their Doctor of Philosophy (PhD).
-At the master’s level a forensic psychology degree often require 30-40 credit hours, which takes 2-3 years to complete if attending full-time.
+Most graduate programs are two to four years in length, though some doctoral programs can take longer.
+You must complete a master’s degree before taking the next step toward PhD.
+At the master’s level a forensic psychology degree often requires 30-40 credit hours, which can take 2-3 years to complete if attending full-time.
 Coursework typically consists of interviewing techniques, abnormal psychology, criminal psychopathology and deviance, profiling, victimology and psychological assessment.

-To have the most career opportunities, you will need a forensic psychology degree at the doctorate level.
-Forensic psychology is considered a postdoctoral specialization, meaning you will first obtain your doctoral degree in clinical psychology, then pursue a postdoctoral specialization in forensic psychology.
+For the most career opportunity you’ll need a doctorate in forensic psychology.
+Typically you will first obtain your doctoral degree in clinical psychology, then pursue a postdoctoral specialization in forensic psychology.
 A doctoral program will require at least one internship in a supervised practical setting such as a prison, psychiatric hospital or mental health center.
-Doctoral forensic psychology programs typically take about five years, and then post-doctoral work adds another 1 to 3 years to your studies.
+Doctoral forensic psychology programs typically take about five years, and then post-doctoral work adds another 1-3 years to your studies.